-How to Get the Most out of your Professional Photography Experience
+How to Get the Most out of your Senior Graduation Professional Photography Experience

 Your senior year is already packed full of new responsibilities, commitments and opportunities – like having your senior portraits done professionally.
 (Like, at KenMar!)
 This can be one of the best parts of your senior year!
 I hope you have had, and will continue to have, many opportunities to be professionally photographed.
 For many, this exclusive one-on-one professional portrait session is a rite of passage.
 A way to truly know: YOU ARE A SENIOR!
 You’ll want to do it right!

-For many, this exclusive one-on-one professional portrait session might be a bit intimidating.
+For many, this exclusive one-on-one professional portrait session might bring up a few questions.
 How do you plan for an experience like that?!
 Here are some tips I think are most helpful in getting the most out of your senior portrait session!

 1. Hire a GREAT photographer! – Ask your friends where they went and what their experiences were like.
 These pictures are too important not to choose an experienced photographer who specializes in the style of pictures you love.
 Know that their experience and training on the best poses, lighting, and editing will also know how to make you feel comfortable.
 All this will guarantee that you have the best experience possible!

-2. Scheduling your session – A professional photographer will make sure a picture you love is included in the yearbook.
-We know the deadline and sizes for submitting your pics.
-Just be sure you schedule several months before that date!
+One of the many reasons you may want to book early is to have your picture included in the yearbook.
+We make sure that a picture you love is included in the yearbook.
+(We know the deadline and sizes for submitting your pics.)
+You’ll want to schedule several months before that date!
 You don’t want to be stressed out trying to get them done last minute.
 And what happens if you need to reschedule?!

 3. Choosing your outfits